 In the European Union ("EU"), similar political, economic and regulatory developments may affect our ability to profitably commercialize any of our product candidates, if approved.
 In addition to continuing pressure on prices and cost containment measures, legislative developments at the European Union or member state level may result in significant additional requirements or obstacles that may increase our operating costs.
 The delivery of healthcare in the European Union, including the establishment and operation of health services and the pricing and reimbursement of medicines, is almost exclusively a matter for national, rather than European Union, law and policy.
-National governments and health service providers have different priorities and approaches to the delivery of healthcare and the pricing and reimbursement of medicines by relevant health service providers.
+National governments and health service providers have different priorities and approaches to the delivery of healthcare and the pricing and reimbursement of products in that context.
+In general, however, the healthcare budgetary constraints in most EU member states have resulted in restrictions on the pricing and reimbursement of medicines by relevant health service providers.
 Coupled with European Union and national regulatory burdens on those wishing to develop and market products, this could prevent or delay marketing approval of our product candidates, restrict or regulate post-approval activities and affect our ability to commercialize any products for which we obtain marketing approval.
 In international markets, reimbursement and healthcare payment systems vary significantly by country, and many countries have instituted price ceilings on specific products and therapies.